 \section{Discussion and Conclusions}

-In this paper, we have introduced the \settingName (DLBs), a novel model to represent sequential decision-making problems in which the system is characterized by a non-observable hidden state that evolves according to a linear dynamics and by an observable noisy reward that linearly combines the hidden state and the played action.
+In this paper, we have introduced the \settingName (DLBs), a novel model to represent sequential decision-making problems in which the system is characterized by a non-observable hidden state that evolves according to linear dynamics and by an observable noisy reward that linearly combines the hidden state and the action played.
 This model accounts for scenarios that cannot be easily represented by existing bandit models that consider delayed and aggregated feedback.
 We have derived a regret lower bound that highlights the main complexities of the DLB problem.
-Then, we have proposed a novel any-time optimistic regret minimization approach, \algnameshort, that, under suitable assumptions, is able to achieve sub-linear regret.
-The numerical simulation in both synthetic and real-world domains, succeeded in showing that, in a setting where the baselines mostly suffer linear regret, our algorithm always enjoys sublinear regret.
+Then, we have proposed a novel optimistic regret minimization approach, \algnameshort, that, under stability assumption, is able to achieve sub-linear regret.
+The numerical simulation in both synthetic and real-world domains succeeded in showing that, in a setting where the baselines mostly suffer linear regret, our algorithm consistently enjoys sublinear regret.
 Furthermore, \algnameshort proved to be robust to misspecification of its most relevant hyper-parameter $\overline{\rho}$.
-To the best of our knowledge, this is the first work addressing this family of problems, characterized by a hidden linear dynamics, with a bandit-like approach.
+To the best of our knowledge, this is the first work addressing this family of problems, characterized by hidden linear dynamics, with a simple, yet effective, bandit-like approach.
 Short-term future directions include efforts in closing the gap between the regret lower and upper bounds.
-Long-term future directions might focus on extending the present approach to non-linear system dynamics and embedding in the algorithm additional budget constraints over the optimization horizon.
+Long-term future directions should focus on extending the present approach to non-linear system dynamics and embedding in the algorithm additional budget constraints enforced over the optimization horizon.